bigashman/roadshow/02-smoketest.md

     Password: dev
 ````

-Once you have authenticated to the OpenShift Origin server, you will see the
+Once you have authenticated to the OpenShift server, you will see the
 following confirmation message:

 ````